Save Big on Taxes with Expert Assisted ITR Filing from ₹799!

 3. Gazette Notification

-A gazette publication means recording and publishing the applicant’s name change India in the official Gazette.
+A gazette publication means recording and publishing the applicant’s name change in India in the official Gazette.
 Though optional, you might want to publish your name change in the official gazette to be on the safer side.

 A gazette notification is mandatory for Government employees and people seeking to be an aspirant for Government exams.
 Some banks would mandate you to submit a gazette notification to update their KYC records.